 - Social metrics address how they treat the people that work for the company as well as how they treat their clients and members of the communities in which they operate.
 The diversity of a company’s management and workforce will also factor in here.

-ESG reporting is becoming more widely available for companies of all sizes, from large cap value to small.
+Reporting is becoming more widely available for companies of all sizes, from large-cap value to small.

-Using an ESG framework can help you avoid investing in companies that you find morally or ethically objectionable as well as in bad actors that are open to liability issues, lawsuits, and regulatory sanctions that can hurt the company’s bottom line.
+Using a sustainable and responsible framework can help you avoid investing in companies that you find morally or ethically objectionable as well as in bad actors that are open to liability issues, lawsuits, and regulatory sanctions that can hurt the company’s bottom line.
 Data privacy breaches and security failures create negative social impacts as well as financial liabilities that hurt a company’s bottom line.
-ESG screens are a kind of risk management.
+Sustainable and responsible screens are a kind of risk management.